We may earn revenue from the products available on this page and participate in affiliate programs.

 Affordable Bows vs. Flagship Bows

 I’ve shot every brand of bow on the market from the most affordable to the most expensive.
 I’ve also tested top end bows head-to-head against affordable models.
-Expensive bows typically have more technology and features and a little more speed and performance.
+Expensive bows typically have more technology, features, and a little more speed and performance.
 However for most average bowhunters who are looking for the best compound bow for the money, mid-priced bows in the $400-$800 range provide all the speed and performance required for hunting.

 Q: What brand of bow is best?